Arubacloud/arubacloud-provider-kog/README.md

 The umbrella chart (`arubacloud-provider-kog-blueprint`) also includes sample files for quick reference.

+**Sample Configuration Files**: Ready-to-use configuration examples for all resource types are available in `arubacloud-provider-kog-blueprint/samples/configs/`.
+These files are pre-configured to reference the `aruba-access-token` secret in the `default` namespace and use the correct API versions for each resource group.

 ## Authentication

 The authentication to the Aruba Cloud API is managed using 2 kinds of resources (both are required):